tomt1664/gdmc/README.md

 In addition to the standard output, it creates three output files by default: tens.out, system.out and system.xyz.
 Depending on the input options it can also create the files: vacs.xyz, ints.xyz and link.xyz, which give vacancy, interstitial and interlayer di-vacancy coordinates respectively.

-For the full documentation, see the wiki.
+For the full documentation, see theattached wiki.

 Examples of usage: <a href="http://pubs.rsc.org/en/content/articlehtml/2014/nr/c3nr06222h">Strain directed diffusion</a>

+##Utilities

+The pytools directory contains a collection of Python scripts to perform analysis and processing of the code output.